 Have you thought about what life will be like for you or your friends?
 Male or female for that matter when they are old and childless?
 Who will visit them, who will care for them?
-At the rate we are going, probably some Tesla bot, with Nurse AI ™ will take care of us.
+At the rate we are going, probably some Tesla bot, with Nurse AI ™ , will be our care taker.
 Her cold embrace a daily reminder of the warmth we have lost.

 Men, living full lives of increasing cynicism, their callus pragmatism ossifying their heart, one day at a time as they grow old.
 Distracted by yet another notch on the belt, another tinder trophee who decided to play along.
 Men, growing in wealth and competence, hardened by the world.
 Their body and mind a castle, fortified against all threats.
 Inside the lights are off.
 No one is home.
 No one to protect, no one to love.

 Hardly a life well lived.

 Seriously, what will we do when we are retired and old?
 How boring will it be to play bingo every night?

 No youth around us.
 No spark of life to remind us of the beauty of the world, the joys of the sun, the colours of the flowers, the beauty of the sunset, the strangeness of the clouds?
 All which we have seen a thousand times and now consider normal, in fact - to be expected.